 Discussion

-The results from our empirical analysis of the effect of DEMs on operational expenditure for the entire state have been provided in Table 32.
+The results from our empirical analysis of the effect of DEMs on operational expenditure have been provided in Table 32.
 Overall the results suggest that local governments with DEMs have expenditures (per assessment) which are eight percent larger, on average, than their indirectly elected counterparts, ceteris paribus (significant at the 6% level).
 However, as we noted earlier stratification is required in view of the fact that the three categories of local governments have very different characteristics (and hence different demands for expenditure).

 [PLEASE INSERT TABLE 3 HERE]